 Stainless Steel Bolts and Stainless Steel Nuts

-These fasteners typically an outer coating (like PTFE) on the outside of the initial protective oxide coating to provide corrosion resistance.
+These fasteners typically have an outer coating (like PTFE) on the outside of the initial protective oxide coating to provide corrosion resistance.
 However, if you read our PTFE article you will see that the nuts have been drilled to allow for a greater thread allowance between the nut and stud to accommodate the coatings.

 NOTE: You should always lubricate PTFE coated studs because at preloads of 30,000 psi or more, the coating will tear off and you will lose your corrosion resistance.
 Applying anti-seize to the fastener will help protect the stud.